gaheldev/nautilus-desktop-file/README.md

 Right click any executable, go to "Scripts" and select "Make Desktop File".

 Desktop files are used to launch applications from the desktop, menus, and other locations.\
-They'll be stored in `~/.local/share/applications/` and will be named after the executable.
+They'll be stored in `~/.local/share/applications/` and will be named after the executable with the prefix `nautilus-desktop-file-`.

 # Installation
 1. Git clone _(recommended)_ or download